 After the formal part of the viva voce, the examiners will convene with the Chair to document their final recommended classification, observations and conclusions.
 The candidate is placed in a physical or online waiting room during this time before the final recommendation is announced.

 The Chair is appointed by the Graduate Research School (GRS) on recommendation from the School.
 Chairs are senior academic registered as a Level 2 or Level 3 supervisor, and are normally from a discipline area related to the thesis topic, but have had no direct involvement with the candidate's PhD.

-Their primary role of the Chair is to ensure that the viva voce process runs smoothly, to take notes during the examination and record the deliberations and decisions of the examiners.
-If deem necessary, they may attempt to refocus the conversation or pause the examination if any of the participants needs a break.
+The primary role of the Chair is to ensure that the viva voce process runs smoothly, to take notes during the examination and record the deliberations and decisions of the examiners.
+If deemed necessary, they may attempt to refocus the conversation or pause the examination if any of the participants need a break.